elastic/apm/specs/agents/tracing-spans.md

 #### Context propagation

-As a general rule, when agents are tracing an exit span where the downstream service is known not to continue the trace, they SHOULD NOT propagate the trace context via the underlying protocol.
+When tracing an exit span, agents SHOULD propagate the trace context via the underlying protocol wherever possible.

-Example: for Elasticsearch requests, which use HTTP as the transport, agents should not add `traceparent` headers to the outgoing HTTP request.
+Example: for Elasticsearch requests, which use HTTP as the transport, agents SHOULD add `traceparent` headers to the outgoing HTTP request.

-However, when tracing a regular outgoing HTTP request (one that's not initiated by an exit span), and it's unknown whether the downsteam service continues the trace, the trace headers should be added.
+This means that such spans cannot be compressed (TODO link to span compression spec once available) if the context has been propagated, because the `parent.id` of the downstream transaction may refer to a span that's not available.

-The reason is that spans cannot be compressed (TODO link to span compression spec once available) if the context has been propagated, as it may lead to orphaned transactions.
+For now, the implication would be the inability to compress HTTP spans.
+Should we decide to enable that in the future, following are two options how to do that:
-That means that the `parent.id` of a transaction may refer to a span that's not available because it has been compressed (merged with another span).
+- Add a denylist of span `type` and/or `subtype` to identify exit spans of which underlying protocol supports context propagation by default.
+For example, such list could contain `type == storage, subtype == s3`, preventing context propagation at S3 queries, even though those rely on HTTP/S.

-There can, however, be exceptions to this rule whenever it makes sense.
-For example, if it's known that the backend system can continue the trace.
+- Add a list of child IDs to compressed exit spans that can be used when looking up `parent.id` of downstream transactions.